Tax-free savings with Coverdell accounts

 Among the various tax-favored college payment plans is the Coverdell Education Savings Account, previously known as an education IRA.
-Revamped as well as renamed, Coverdell accounts are earning a better grade from taxpayers who are looking to stash cash for Junior's schooling.
+And Coverdell accounts are earning a better grade from taxpayers who are looking to stash cash for Junior's schooling.

-Up to $2,000 can be contributed annually to a Coverdell account (it was $500 in its earlier IRA incarnation).
-Plus, you have longer to put the money in; you can pay for more types of education expenses with the money and you can combine Coverdell cash with other education tax breaks.
-As of January 2004, if the plan is owned by a parent, it's considered a parental asset and therefore has a minimal effect on the amount of aid available.
-This was an important change: Prior to that date Coverdells were considered as a student's asset and as such could significantly increase the expected family contribution.
+Up to $2,000 can be contributed annually to a Coverdell account.
+Plus, you have more contribution timing flexibility; you can pay for more types of education expenses with the money, and you can combine Coverdell cash with other education tax breaks.
+If the plan is owned by a parent, it's considered a parental asset and therefore has a minimal effect on the amount of financial aid available.

-The basic account setup remains.
-While adults contribute to the savings plan, a child age 17 or younger is named as the account's beneficiary.
-The contributions aren't tax deductible, but they do grow tax free and the funds can be withdrawn tax-free as long as they are used to pay eligible schooling costs.
+While adults contribute to the savings plan, a child age 17 or younger (unless a special needs child) is named as the account's beneficiary.
+The contributions aren't tax deductible, but they do grow tax-free, and the funds can be withdrawn tax-free as long as they are used to pay eligible schooling costs.

-In addition to the increased $2,000 contribution limit, the Internal Revenue Service now allows:
+In addition to the $2,000 contribution limit, the Internal Revenue Service now allows:

 - Money to be added to the plan up until the tax-filing deadline of April 15.